Monday, November 30, 2009

 I continued my overnighters with Fairmont, staying at The Fairmont Royal York.
 Now 80 years old, it has hosted some legendary guests, starting with Winston Churchill in 1929.
 The hotel has also been used as a movie set -- scenes were shot here for Chloe, Amelia, Grey Gardens and Take the Lead.
 I didn't spot any celebrities, but did have a nice chat with a former Attorney General of Canada in the hotel's Library Bar.

-The new Art Gallery of Ontario, looking somewhat like a whale on Dundas Street West, is Toronto-born Frank Gehry's first building in Canada and marks the very place where he made the initial connection between art and architecture.
-Exhibitions on view include Edward Steichen: In High Fashion, The Conde Nast Years, 1923-1937 (ends Jan.
-3, 2010) and Alexander Calder: The Paris Years, 1926-1933 (ends Jan.
-10, 2010.
-King Tut: The Golden King and the Great Pharaohs opens Nov.
-24, 2009 and the AGO is the sole Canadian venue.
+The Art Gallery of Ontario, looking somewhat like a beached whale on Dundas Street West, is Toronto-born Frank Gehry's first building in Canada and marks the very place where he made the initial connection between art and architecture.

-FRANK is the name of the restaurant at the Art Gallery of Ontario.
-Yes, it's named after Frank Gehry.
+AGO Bistro is the name of the restaurant at the Art Gallery of Ontario.
 I enjoyed lunch in the casual yet chic resto, which has modern Danish decor and a contemporary installation of Frank Stella's work, along with other art work.
 It's closed Mondays, along with the museum.

 Monday, November 16, 2009

-Closet Canuck's Great Big Canadian Train Adventure DAY SEVEN: Ottawa's Obama cookies and Toronto
+Closet Canuck's Great Big Canadian Train Adventure DAY SEVEN: Exploring Ottawa's cats and cookies!

-They're called the Canadian Parliamentary Cats and they live within meowing distance of the iconic buildings of Parliament Hill.
-The so-called Cat Sanctuary was developed in the 1970s by Irene Desormeaux and is funded by personal donations and aided by volunteers.
+It was a beautiful weekday morning in Ottawa to walk around Parliament Hill, located just across the Rideau Canal from the Fairmont Chateau Laurier where I was staying.
+Pictured above are the Canadian Parliamentary Cats, which live within meowing distance of the iconic buildings of Parliament Hill.
+The so-called Cat Sanctuary was developed in the 1970s by Irene Desormeaux and is funded by personal donations.

-Ottawa's Byward Market is Canada's oldest continuously running farmers' market, opening in 1826.
-The four-block square area includes restaurants, clubs, boutiques, galleries and open air stalls with fresh produce, flowers and no shortage of handcrafted items.
-I bought two winter caps from Nepal for $25.
+Ottawa's Byward Market, which opened in 1826, is Canada's oldest continuously running farmers' market.
+The four-block square area includes restaurants, clubs, boutiques, galleries and open air stalls with fresh produce, flowers and handcrafted items.
+Plus sweets like these custom Canadian Christmas cookies at a market bakery.

-I took VIA Rail from Ottawa to Toronto.
-Here the sun begins to set during the five-hour train ride, which included views out to Lake Ontario and no shortage of photo-friendly sky.
+In the late afternoon, I reboarded VIA Rail for the trip between Ottawa to Toronto.
+Here the sun begins to set during the five-hour ride, which included views out to Lake Ontario and no shortage of photo-friendly sky.

 After checking into The Fairmont Royal York in Toronto for a two-night stay, I headed out for dinner at this Japanese restaurant, located just a few blocks from the hotel.
 Tomorrow's itinerary: explore Toronto and see Jersey Boys!